 Photographers often believe that what they have to offer exceeds the monetary cost of the service.
 And, without a doubt, I am one of those photographers.
 I truly believe in the priceless value of quality images.
 It is our human way of cementing life and time, two things that we inevitably can’t ever get back.

 Second photographers take on the same responsibility.
 I always recommend seconds to shoot like your business depends on it.
-Whether the main shooter actually use the images, or just have seconds there as backup, please understand that their presence and work can make or break the experience for the couple and the photographer.
+Whether the main shooter actually use the images, or just have seconds there as backup, your presence and work can make or break the experience for the couple and the photographer.

 Well, what does a solid second photographer look like, you ask?
 We (photographers) are very nice people.
 We don’t want to be button pushers, come off as “demanding”, or be micromanagers.
-So, here are some suggestions to help you become an awesome second shooter without being told general expectations.
+Here are some suggestions to help you become an awesome second shooter without being told general expectations.

 Ask all the questions you need to over prepare for shoot day, especially if it is your first time working with the photographer.
 This may include asking for the details, logistics, and a wedding timeline.
 This can also be questions on camera settings or equipment to match the lead photographer’s style.
 If you are unfamiliar with their workflow, ask questions!
 Photographers will appreciate it.
 Make sure both sides set very clear expectations from the get-go.
 There is nothing worse than finding out our mistakes after the wedding day when all could have been prevented.
 Everyone loses in this case, and the couple is the one who suffers most of all.